 While Ibn Qudama did include Imām Mālik’s opinion concerning drawings, this was not mentioned in Cook’s book which was cited in the second Newsweek article.

-My criticism of the articles stands: the methodology is flawed, there are pre-modern fatwas indicating that making figurative images is unlawful, the article misrepresents Ibn Qudama’s work and its content, there are explicit and decisive prohibitions of figurative imagery in legal texts.
+My criticism of the articles stands: Its methodology for researching and presenting Islamic law is flawed, there are pre-modern fatwas indicating that making figurative images is unlawful, the article misrepresents Ibn Qudama’s work and its content, there are explicit and decisive prohibitions of figurative imagery in legal texts.
 Anyone who wishes to follow the Mālikī opinion is free to do so.
-They are not, however, free to revise Islamic legal history by ignoring or denying the dominant position in the other three extant schools of Sunni law.
+However, they are not free to revise Islamic legal history by ignoring or denying the dominant position in the other three extant schools of Sunni law.

 - Al-Ramlī, Fatāwā al-Ramlī.
 (Al-Maktabah al-Islāmiyyah, n.d.), 4:155. ↩